teradaangelina879/qortal/Q-Apps.md

     coin: "LTC",
     destinationAddress: "LSdTvMHRm8sScqwCi6x9wzYQae8JeZhx6y",
     amount: 1.00000000, // 1 LTC
-    fee: 20 // Optional sats per byte (default fee used if omitted, recommended) - not used for QORT or ARRR });
+    fee: 0.00000020 // Optional fee per byte (default fee used if omitted, recommended) - not used for QORT or ARRR });
 ```